-Facts of the Case: Our client had a significant traffic record and admittedly did not have a strong need for a licence.
-His driver’s licence was suspended from driving for 6 months by the Roads and Maritime Services (RMS) between 21 October 2011 until 20 April 2012.
-With only 3 days to go on the suspended licence period, he was caught driving and issued a court attendance notice for driving whilst suspended.
+Our client had a significant traffic record and admittedly did not have a strong need for a licence.
+His driver’s licence was suspended for six months by the Roads and Maritime Services (RMS) from Oct.
+21, 2011 until April 20, 2012.
+With only three days to go on the suspended licence period, he was caught driving and issued a court attendance notice for driving whilst suspended.

 A week later, he had a car accident.
 Police checked his licence and gave him a ticket for negligent driving.
 No mention was made by them of the fact that he had been disqualified.

 Months later, he was pulled over for a random breath test (RBT).
 A check of his licence by police showed that he had been disqualified.
-He told police that he did not attend court and did not know of the disqualification.
+He told police that he did not attend court and was not aware of the disqualification.
 He was issued with a court attendance notice for driving whilst disqualified.
-This offence, upon conviction, would technically be the second offence within a 5 year period and therefore carry more substantial penalties, which include a prison sentence of up to 2 years, a maximum fine of $5,500 and an automatic mandatory minimum disqualification period of 2 years.
+This offence, upon conviction, would technically be the second offence within a five year period and therefore carry more substantial penalties, which include a prison sentence of up to two years, a maximum fine of $5,500 and an automatic mandatory minimum disqualification period of two years.

-The accused went to Burwood Local Court but was not represented.
-Given the potential penalties that he was facing, this was not necessarily his best decision.
-He was convicted, fined $1,000 with $83 court costs, and disqualified from driving for a further period of 2 years.
+The accused went to Burwood Local Court but did not have legal representation.
+Given the potential penalties that he was facing, this was not an ideal situation.
+He was convicted, fined $1,000 with $83 court costs, and disqualified from driving for a further period of two years.